My Humps

-"My Humps" is a hip hop and dance song recorded by American group The Black Eyed Peas for their fourth studio album Monkey Business (2005).
-It is written and produced by group member will.i.am and structured as a duet between will.i.am and Fergie.
-The song sparked controversy because of its title and lyrics, which center on Fergie using her breasts and buttocks to accomplish her goals.
-It was released as the third single from Monkey Business on September 20, 2005 by A&M Records and Interscope Records.
+"My Humps" is a song by American hip hop group the Black Eyed Peas, released on September 20, 2005 by A&M Records and Interscope Records.
+It was originally written by will.i.am for the American girl group the Pussycat Dolls, but was ultimately recorded for the Black Eyed Peas' fourth studio album, Monkey Business.
+A hip hop and dance song structured as a duet between will.i.am and Fergie, its lyrics center on Fergie using her breasts and buttocks to accomplish her goals.

-Music critics responded negatively to "My Humps", deeming it a repetitive and puerile form of sexual titillation.
-The song garnered comparisons to Kelis' 2003 hit single "Milkshake", a song that presents similar sexual themes and uses milk as a metaphor.
-Despite the negative critical response, the song won Best Pop Performance by a Duo or Group with Vocals at the 49th Annual Grammy Awards (2007).
-A commercial success, it became the Black Eyed Peas' second single to reach the top three on the US Billboard Hot 100 by peaking at number three, and one of their best-selling singles, selling over two million digital downloads.
-The accompanying music video for "My Humps" was directed by Fatima Robinson and Malik Hassan Sayeed and won an MTV Video Music Award for Best Hip-Hop Video.
-The song has been covered and parodied by several entertainers, including Alanis Morissette and Jack Heath.
+The title and lyrics of "My Humps" sparked controversy.
+Music critics deemed the song a repetitive and puerile form of sexual titillation, though some praised its production.
+In spite of negative reviews, "My Humps" became the Black Eyed Peas' second single to reach the top three on the US Billboard Hot 100, and sold over two million digital downloads, becoming one of their best-selling singles.
+It won Best Hip-Hop Video at the 2006 MTV Video Music Awards and Best Pop Performance by a Duo or Group with Vocals at the 2007 Grammy Awards.

-Background
+"My Humps" has been covered and parodied by several entertainers, including Alanis Morissette and Jack Heath.
+The song has also appeared in media such as television series and advertisements.

+Recording

 According to will.i.am, he had originally written the song for the American recording group the Pussycat Dolls, but decided to have them use "Beep" instead, a song that was later released as the third single from their debut studio album PCD (2005).
 In addition to writing and producing "My Humps", will.i.am also engineered the track with Jason "ill-aroma" Villaroman and performed on all the instruments present on the track. will.i.am and group member Fergie are the main vocalists on the song, while the other two members, Taboo and apl.de.ap, provide background vocals.
 "My Humps" was recorded at two locations in California: The Stewchia in Los Feliz and Morning View Studios in Malibu.
 The song was finally mixed by Romanian mix engineer Șerban Ghenea.
-The song samples lines from Sexual Harassment's 1983 single, "I Need a Freak", which in turn quote Antonín Dvořák's New World Symphony.
-In June 2011, American disc jockey Lynn Tolliver, the writer of "I Need a Freak," won a lawsuit that claimed publisher and producer James McCant committed copyright infringement and licensed the song to the group without his permission.
+The song samples lines from Sexual Harassment's 1983 single, "I Need a Freak".
+In June 2011, American disc jockey Lynn Tolliver, the writer of "I Need a Freak", won a lawsuit that claimed publisher and producer James McCant committed copyright infringement and licensed the song to the group without his permission.
 Tolliver said the song was licensed under his name and that in 1983 McCant had agreed to pay him 75 percent of any royalties from the song.
 Tolliver won $1.2 million as a result.
 The song was back in court in 2014 over royalty issues.